-Let’s say your kid has just broken your favorite flower pot and they ran away as fast as lightning, veloce come un fulmine.
+Let’s say your kid has just broken your favorite flower pot and they ran away in a flash, veloce come un fulmine.
 You want him to come back, right NOW!

-Is there any stronger way to call him back?
-Yes.
-This lesson will be useful to learn all the different ways you can translate come here in Italian.
-We’ll have a look at both informal and formal ways to say it.
+Is there a more powerful way to call him back?
+Yes, there is.
+This lesson will be useful to learn all the different ways to translate come here in Italian.
+We’ll have a look at both informal and formal ways of saying it.

-As we’ve already seen, the direct translation for come here in Italian is vieni qui and is only suitable to use in informal contexts.
+As we’ve already seen, the direct translation for come here in Italian is vieni qui and is only appropriate in informal contexts.

-In Italian, here can also be translated as qua: the terms are pretty much interchangeable so you could very well say vieni qua.
-Qua is just a bit more vague than qui as it means “here” but not “exactly here”.
+In Italian, here can also be translated as qua: the terms are pretty much interchangeable, so you could very well say vieni qua.
+Qua is just a little more vague than qui, since it means “here” but not “exactly here”.

 Come here (informal)

 Mattia, vieni qui e raccogli il tuo zaino da terra!

 Mattia, come here and pick up your backpack from the ground!